PatrickDegner/PatrickDegner/README.md

 Since you came here, let me introduce me.

-I'm Patrick, Data Engineer from Germany.
+I'm Patrick, Python Programmer / Data Engineer from Germany.

 I love to work with any kind of data.
 - ETL or ELT Pipelines?